 - Use a commit per new feature: if you introduce multiple things related to the same commit, squash them.
 This is useful for auto-generating CHANGELOG.

-Having precise rules over how git commit messages are formatted leads to more readable messages that are easy to follow when looking through the project history.
+Having precise rules over how git commit messages are formatted leads to

 Each commit message consists of a header, a body and a footer.
 The header has a special format that includes a type, a scope and a subject: